WoSai/e-member-doc/en/README.md

 Step 4: using MD5 to get a signature, and make the signature combined with capital chars, sign=Upper(MD5(source))
 ```

-##3.Send information of membership card
+##3.Push information of membership card
-    Customers get/activate/update their information, E-Member will keep sending this information to seller and the frequency of send information is real-time/2min/10min/1hour/6hours/12hours/24hours until get the response "SUCCESS" from seller.
+    Customers get/activate/update their information, E-Member will keep sending this information to H&M and the frequency is real-time/2min/10min/1hour/6hours/12hours/24hours until it get the response "SUCCESS".

  - api url: https://member.hm.com/api/member/notify/v1
  - request type: post